rh-mobb/documentation/content/docs/aro/private_endpoint/index.md

-## this doc will define the steps to configure a private aro cluster with a private endpoint to connect to a storage account
+# Configure a Private ARO cluster with PVs to Azure File via a Private Endpoint

 There are two way to configure this set up
 1. Self provision the storage account and file share
+2. Auto provision the storage account and file share
    - can dynamically provision the storage via PVC
    - dont have to create PVs, the PVC will create that for you
-2. Auto provision the storage account and file share

 ## Pre Requisites